Divorce

 The Kalish Law firm has been serving family law clients since 1984.
-Divorce can be a very difficult time, legally, financially and emotionally.
+Divorce can be a very difficult time both financially and emotionally.
 Our divorce and family law attorneys have experience in negotiation, settlement and collaborative divorce.
+Our attorneys have years’ worth of experience in family law trials in front of judges and juries.
 Each of our divorce attorneys has several years experience in family court in Montgomery County, Harris County, Walker County and surrounding counties and several years experience in courtroom hearings and family law trials.

 WHAT THIS MEANS FOR YOU: The Kalish Law attorneys have the experience, ability, and desire to respond to you and your case as an individual situation.
 Although all divorce cases have some common elements, each case is different.
 In some cases, it may be better to settle out of court, while other cases must be taken to trial.
 The Kalish Law attorneys will work with you to help you determine which strategy is best for you.